realness-online/web/README.md

 #### Enable Storage

-Accept the default security rules (they will be [properly configured](storage.rules) when you deploy). and pick your region.
+Accept the default security rules (they will be [properly configured](storage.rules) when you deploy) and pick your region.

 ![storage](docs/storage-1.jpg)